Patient Report Experience Measure (PREM)

 - Give us a national picture of people’s experience of care

-The PREM survey can be completed on paper, or online between June 1st and July 31st 2018
+The Kidney PREM can be completed on paper, or online.

 It is available online in four languages – English, Welsh, Urdu and Gujarati.